ibpdas/data-strategy-impact-dashboard/README.md

 ## 1. What the model solves

 Most public sector organisations work in complex, federated environments.
 No single team controls the full data value chain, which makes it difficult to show how foundational work leads to maturity, behaviour change or public value.

-Core challenges are:
+### Core challenges

 - unclear attribution
 - competing priorities